-- "GeoPark Limited," "GeoPark," "we," "us," "our," the "Company" and words of a similar effect, are to GeoPark Limited, an exempted company incorporated under the laws of Bermuda, together with its consolidated subsidiaries; - "Amerisur" are to Amerisur Resources Limited and its subsidiaries; - "Agencia" are to GeoPark Latin America Limited Agencia en Chile, an established branch, under the laws of Chile, of GeoPark Latin America Limited ("GeoPark Latin America"), an exempted company incorporated under the laws of Bermuda; - "GeoPark Colombia" are to "GeoPark Colombia S.L.U"., a sociedad limitada unipersonal incorporated under the laws of Spain; - "GeoPark Brazil" are to GeoPark Brasil Exploração e Produção de Petróleo e Gás Ltda.; - "GeoPark TdF S.A.", a company incorporated under the laws of Chile; - "Petroperu" are to Petróleos del Perú S.A.; - "LGI" are to LG International Corp., a company incorporated under the laws of Korea; - "YPF" are to YPF S.A.; - "ONGC" are to ONGC Videsh Limited, international petroleum company of India; - "Petroamazonas" are to Petroamazonas Ecuador S.A.; - "Petroecuador" are to Empresa Pública de hidrocarburos del Ecuador; - "MSCI" are to Morgan Stanley Capital International; - "Notes due 2024" are to our 2017 issuance of US\$425.0 million aggregate principal amount of 6.50% senior notes due 2024; - "Notes due 2027" are to our 2020 issuance of US\$350.0 million aggregate principal amount of 5.50% senior notes due 2027; - "Banco Santander Loan" are to our loan agreement with Banco Santander from October 2018, for Brazilian reais 77.6 million (equivalent to US\$20 million at the moment of the loan execution) to repay an existing intercompany loan, which outstanding amount of Brazilian reais 19.4 million (equivalent to US\$3.4 million at the moment of the refinancing execution) was refinanced with the bank in September 2020, and agreed to be paid in three equal installments in October 2021, April 2022, and October 2022; - "US\$" and "U.S. dollar" are to the official currency of the United States of America; - "Ch\$" and "Chilean pesos" are to the official currency of Chile;
+- "GeoPark Limited," "GeoPark," "we," "us," "our," the "Company" and words of a similar effect, are to GeoPark Limited, an exempted company incorporated under the laws of Bermuda, together with its consolidated subsidiaries; - "Amerisur" are to Amerisur Resources Limited and its subsidiaries; - "GeoPark Brazil" are to GeoPark Brasil Exploração e Produção de Petróleo e Gás Ltda.; - "Petroperu" are to Petróleos del Perú S.A.; - "YPF" are to YPF S.A.; - "ONGC" are to ONGC Videsh Limited, international petroleum company of India; - "Petroamazonas" are to Petroamazonas Ecuador S.A.; - "Petroecuador" are to Empresa Pública de hidrocarburos del Ecuador; - "MSCI" are to Morgan Stanley Capital International; - "Notes due 2024" are to our 2017 issuance of US\$425.0 million aggregate principal amount of 6.50% senior notes due 2024; - "Notes due 2027" are to our 2020 issuance of US\$350.0 million aggregate principal amount of 5.50% senior notes due 2027; - "Banco Santander Loan" are to our loan agreement with Banco Santander from October 2018, for Brazilian reais 77.6 million (equivalent to US\$20 million at the moment of the loan execution) to repay an existing intercompany loan, which outstanding amount of Brazilian reais 19.4 million (equivalent to US\$3.4 million at the moment of the refinancing execution) was refinanced with the bank in September 2020, and was paid in three equal installments in October 2021, April 2022, and October 2022; - "US\$" and "U.S. dollar" are to the official currency of the United States of America; - "Ch\$" and "Chilean pesos" are to the official currency of Chile; - "AR\$" and "Argentine pesos" are to the official currency of Argentina; - "real," "reais" and "R\$" are to the official currency of Brazil; - "ANP" are to the Brazilian National Petroleum, Natural Gas and Biofuels Agency (Agência Nacional do Petróleo, Gás Natural e Biocombustíveis); - "ANH" are to the Colombian National Hydrocarbons Agency (Agencia Nacional de Hidrocarburos); - "ENAP" are to the Chilean National Petroleum Company (Empresa Nacional de Petróleo);

-- "AR\$" and "Argentine pesos" are to the official currency of Argentina; - "real," "reais" and "R\$" are to the official currency of Brazil; - "ANP" are to the Brazilian National Petroleum, Natural Gas and Biofuels Agency (Agência Nacional do Petróleo, Gás Natural e Biocombustíveis); - "ANH" are to the Colombian National Hydrocarbons Agency (Agencia Nacional de Hidrocarburos); - "ENAP" are to the Chilean National Petroleum Company (Empresa Nacional de Petróleo); - "RODA" are to the Oil Pipeline Network of the Amazonian District (Red de Oleoductos del Distrito Amazónico); - "SOTE" are to the Ecuadorian Oil Pipeline System (Sistema de Oleoducto Transecuatoriano); - "IOGP" are to the International Association of Oil and Gas Producers; - "IPIECA" are to the International Petroleum Industry Environmental Conservation Association; - "IADC" are to the International Association of Drilling Contractors; - "ARPEL" are to the Regional Association of Oil and Gas Companies, a non-profit association gathering oil, gas and biofuels sector companies and institutions in Latin America and the Caribbean; - "UTA" are to Unidad Tributaria Anual; and - "economic interest" are to an indirect participation interest in the net revenues from a given block based on bilateral agreements with the concessionaires.
+- "RODA" are to the Oil Pipeline Network of the Amazonian District (Red de Oleoductos del Distrito Amazónico); - "SOTE" are to the Ecuadorian Oil Pipeline System (Sistema de Oleoducto Transecuatoriano); - "IOGP" are to the International Association of Oil and Gas Producers; - "IPIECA" are to the International Petroleum Industry Environmental Conservation Association; - "IADC" are to the International Association of Drilling Contractors; - "ARPEL" are to the Regional Association of Oil and Gas Companies, a non-profit association gathering oil, gas and biofuels sector companies and institutions in Latin America and the Caribbean; - "UTA" are to Unidad Tributaria Anual; - "economic interest" are to an indirect participation interest in the net revenues from a given block based on bilateral agreements with the concessionaires: - · "ESG" are to Environmental, Social and Governance; and - "IFC" are to International Finance Corporation.